 In September of 2015, Meilutyte fell off her bike and broke her elbow which required surgery to repair.
 While she was set to make her return during the 2016 Euro Meet, Meilutyte withdrew from the competition citing complications from her elbow injury.
 With the 2016 Olympics quickly approaching, Meilutyte has some last minute rehab to complete to be at top form.

-At the Edinburgh International Meet, Ruta impressively topped the field in the 50m and 100m breaststroke.
-Proving the time off and healing from surgery has done little to affect her swimming.
-Her 1:05.82 was almost 2 full seconds ahead of the rest of the field and is rated as the second fastest time this season.
+At the Edinburgh International Meet, Ruta impressively topped the field in the 50m and 100m breaststroke, proving the time off and healing from surgery has done little to affect her swimming.
+Her 1:05.82 was almost 2 full seconds ahead of the rest of the field and was the second fastest time that season.

 Rute advanced to the final heat of the 100 breast in a 1:06.44 out of semis, but fell to 7th place in the final, touching in a time of 1:07.32.

 Meilutyte finished fourth in the 100m Breaststroke with a 1:05.65.
 She was well off her previous World Record time of 1:04.35, which was broken by Lilly King, who swam a 1:04.13.
 She also finished 4th in the 50 breast, touching in 30.20 to just miss the medals again.

 Meilutyte returned on the top of the podium as she won the 50 breaststroke in 29.36.
 She was still 0.55 seconds off of her best time but this was her first European Championship title since 2014.
 On day four, Meilutyte won the 100 breaststroke going 1:03.79.
 She was the only swimmer under 1:04 as Finland’s Jenna Laukkanen took second with the time of 1:04.25.